yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Exit criteria:

 -  You will have set all the required settings.

-### Task 3: Add security features to the Web application
+### Task 3: Add security features to the web application

 In this task, you will enable security features that will leverage the configuration you just applied.

 #### Tasks to complete:

-1. In the solution, look for all TODO Exercise 10 -- Task 3 instructions and follow the steps.
+1. In the solution, look for all TODO Exercise 10 - Task 3 instructions and follow the steps.

 2. Compile the solution to ensure no issues.

 #### Exit criteria:

 -  Compile the application and ensure no errors before the next step.

 ### Task 4: Running the Web App and signing in